 Third, and most importantly, saving faith involves trust.

 Trust moves beyond awareness and agreement.
-It depends.
-It relies.
-It rests.
+It depends, relies, and rests.

 Instead of merely affirming that Christ saves sinners, saving faith says, “Christ saves me.”
-Instead of admiring His work, it embraces it.
-Instead of evaluating from a distance, it commits from the heart.
+It does not admire His work from a distance.
+It embraces it.
+It does not evaluate.
+It commits from the heart.

 What Saving Faith Is Not